gijoehosaphat/makecents/README.md

 **WARNING**: Please do not deploy your instance to the public.
 Maybe that goes without saying, but this is intended to be run for your own personal use.

+## Features

+- Import and categorize bank transactions
+- Create and manage budgets
+- Generate reports and insights on spending
+- Support for QFX files (QuickBooks) & arbitrary CSVs with included template mapper.

 ## Prerequisites

 - Ensure you have a PostgreSQL database set up and running.
 See Postgraphile recommendations for PostgreSQL versions. https://postgraphile.org/postgraphile/requirements#postgresql-use-latest